Saturday, November 3, 2012

 In 413 BC, according to Thucydides, an estimated 20,000 Athenian slaves ran away to the Spartans, who had established a permanent fortress at Dekeleia.
 For these oppressed and exploited individuals, the Spartans were liberators.
 Their story, however, is virtually ignored by the usual depictions of Sparta that stress the “exceptionally harsh” lot of Sparta’s helots.

 As I have tried to point out in earlier posts, helots enjoyed significant privileges that chattel slaves in the rest of the ancient world did not.
 First and foremost, they lived in family units, could marry at will and raise their own children.
 Almost equally significant, they could retain half their earnings.
-Such income could be substantial, as is demonstrated by the fact that no less than 6,000 helots were allegedly able to raise the significant sum of five attic minae necessary to purchase their freedom in 369 BC, according to Xenophon.
+Such income could be substantial, as is demonstrated by the fact that no less than 6,000 helots were able to raise the significant sum of five attic minae necessary to purchase their freedom in 369 BC, according to Xenophon.

 In contrast, chattel slaves had no family life and their children belonged – literally – not to them but their masters.
-As to the fruits of their labor, these accrued exclusively to their masters, and even freed slaves (at least in the case of former prostitutes) had to surrender some of their earnings to their former masters even after their manumission.
+As to the fruits of their labor, these accrued exclusively to their masters, and even freed slaves (at least in the case of former prostitutes) had to surrender some of their earnings in perpetuity to their former masters after their manumission.
 In Athens, furthermore, slaves could be tortured for evidence in trials against their masters, because the Athenians believed a slave’s word was worthless unless obtained under torture – a bizarre and chilling attitude to fellow human beings.

 I would like to note, further, that Athens’ economy was no less dependent on slaves than Sparta’s was on helots.
 Slaves worked Athens silver mines -- under appalling and dehumanizing conditions worse than any horror story told of helots even by Sparta’s worst enemies.
 Slaves also provided essential agricultural labor and manned the workshops that made Athens famous for its handcrafts.
 Even the statues on the acropolis, the wonder of all the world to this day, were largely the work of slaves, who earned “wages” only for their master’s pockets and had to make do with whatever scraps he deigned to give them.